ofir22peled/popcorn_palace_typescript/Instructions.md

 ### Clone and Run Project

 requirements:
-NodeJS version 18.18 or Higher
+NodeJS version 18.18 or Higher.
+NestJS version 10 (As provided with the project)

 Copy and paste the following commands in your terminal: